rr-wfm/MSBuild.Sdk.SqlProj/README.md

 | TargetName | Project name | Controls the name of the `.dacpac` created by `dotnet build`.
 The default name for the `.dacpac` file is the name of the project file, e.g. `MyProject.csproj` produces `MyProject.dacpac`. |
 | DeployOnPublish | True | Controls whether a deploy occurs when the project is published. |

 > IMPORTANT: Although you can set the username and password in your project file we don't recommend doing so since you'll be committing credentials to version control.
-Instead you should specify these at the command line when needed.
+Instead, you should specify these at the command line when needed.

 In addition to these properties, you can also set any of the [documented](https://docs.microsoft.com/dotnet/api/microsoft.sqlserver.dac.dacdeployoptions) deployment options.
 These are typically set in the project file, for example: